Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 Growled fiercely.
 "S’okay though.
 I tore out it’s throat with m’toes ‘fore I passed out."

-"That’s...well, I’m glad you’re okay," Gabby replied, not knowing what else to say.
-"So...they just, what?
+"That’s... well, I’m glad you’re okay," Gabby replied, not knowing what else to say.
+"So... they just, what?
 Grew you new arms?"

 "Yup!
 Only jus’ got ‘em built up nice an’ big like the old ones.
 C’mon, let’s go find our bunks."